jbrace817/affirmations/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]]() -->
 <img src="./src/Images/AppScreenshot.png" alt="App screenshot" style="display: block; margin: 40px auto"/>

-Part of my morning routine is to listen to or read some "I am affirmations" to help get my mind right.
-At times, I found myself looking for some affirmations online and the articles or sites I visited would just list them off.
-I thought a carousel of affirmations with some peaceful images would be a good project to build with React to reinforce what I am learning about state and form controelled elements.
+Part of my morning routine is to listen to or read some "I am" affirmations to help get my mind right.
+At times, I found myself looking for affirmations online, but the articles or sites I visited would just list them off.
+I thought a carousel of affirmations with some peaceful images would be a good project to build with React to reinforce what I am learning about state and controlled form elements.
 The images I used are from https://picsum.photos.

 ### Built With